daostack/arc/docs/library/organization.md

     const proposalId = await organization.proposeScheme({
       contract: 'SimpleContributionScheme',
       schemeAddres: '0x1245', // address of the scheme to use; default is settings.simpleContributionScheme
+      params: {
         boolVote: organization.votingMachine, // votingMachine used to accept or reject contributions, default is organizaiton.votingMAchine
         votePrec: 50, // percentage conditions under which a contribution is accepted, default is 50
         orgNativeTokenFee: 0, // fee that is to be paid for proposing a contribution
-      schemeTokenFee: 0, // fee that is to be paid for proposing a contribution });
+        schemeTokenFee: 0, // fee that is to be paid for proposing a contribution }
+    });

 ## proposeGlobalConstraint()